-14 Loans and advances to banks and other financial institutions, continued
+None of the loans and advances to banks and other financial institutions are impaired or past due.

-As at 31 December 2013 the Bank issued loans to microfinance organisations with a gross value of KGS 1,054,586 thousand (2012: KGS 533,129 thousand), and received collateral of USD denominated deposits in the equivalent amount of KGS 1,278,273 thousand (2012: KGS 625,591 thousand) and KGS denominated deposits for the total amount of KGS 150 thousand (2012: KGS 850 thousand) (Note 18).
+As at 31 December 2013 the Bank issued loans to microfinance organisations with a gross value of KGS 1,054,586 thousand, and received collateral of USD denominated deposits in the equivalent amount of KGS 1,278,273 thousand and KGS denominated deposits for the total amount of KGS 150 thousand) (Note 19).